Model precise terminology

 electricity is very commonly used.
 Thus you might overhear statements such as:

-it runs off electricity,
+it runs off electricity, and

 we need to pay the electricity bill.